 -

-To decorate the cake, transfer the chocolate cream to a piping bag with Wilton open star tip M1.
+To decorate the cake, transfer the chocolate cream to a piping bag with a Wilton open star tip M1.
 Pipe the cream around the edge of the cake.
 Transfer the white cream to a pastry bag with the tip M1.

 -